Committed to improving the health and well-being of all people across every state.

 Key Partnerships

-Georgia CHW Advisory Board helps align efforts statewide to define, train, and certify CHWs and to provide recognition to this growing group of professionals.
+The Georgia CHW Advisory Board helps align efforts statewide to define, train, and certify CHWs and to provide recognition to this growing group of professionals.

-Georgia CHW Advocacy Coalition supports the work of the Advisory Board while informing and promoting the role of CHWs and advocating for CHWs to be recognized as certified health professionals in the state.
+The Georgia CHW Advocacy Coalition supports the work of the Advisory Board while informing and promoting the role of CHWs and advocating for CHWs to be recognized as certified health professionals in the state.

-Georgia CHW Network provides opportunities for CHWs to collaborate through meetings and learning collaboratives that support peer learning exchanges and partnerships.
+The CHW Network provides opportunities for CHWs to collaborate through meetings and learning collaboratives that support peer learning exchanges and partnerships.

 State CHW Legislation